aryanmewara111/Blood-Bank-Website/server/README.md

 ## Usage
 The use of this app in the blood donation and we will get the all record of the donar and all record of the hospital

-## Contributing
-Some of my friend also help me to solve the error 1.Ayush
-2.Sachin
-3.Saurabh

 ## License
 This project is licensed under the [License Name](LICENSE).